rogererens/luos-documentation/installation_guide/linux.md

 ###  Step 2: Rust nightly

 Because we are working with embedded, we need a more recent version of Rust that the stable or even beta releases.
 Currently Luos is working with the nightly version of the 25th December 2017.
 Christmas day that was, why not eh!
+Actually, more recent changes in nightly break some APIs in one of the crate we use ([cortex-m-rt](https://github.com/japaric/cortex-m-rt/issues/49)) and are thus incompatible.
+We are working on fixing that real soon.

 This version is called _nightly-2017-12-25_.
 Type the following to install it and check it is successfully installed: